© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pair of bowl barrows on Windover Hill, 170m south of The Long Man is a scheduled monument protected by Historic England under reference 1014629.
 View the official record →

-The pair of bowl barrows on Windover Hill, 170 metres south of the Long Man, is an ancient funerary monument comprising two earthen mounds dating to the Bronze Age.
+The pair of bowl barrows on Windover Hill, located 170 metres south of The Long Man in East Sussex, are Bronze Age funerary monuments dating to the second millennium before the present era.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014629.

 Pair of bowl barrows on Windover Hill, 170m south of The Long Man is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014629.